noun, plural ceph·a·lo·tho·rax·es, ceph·a·lo·tho·ra·ces [sef-uh-loh-thawr-uh-seez, -thohr-]. /ˌsɛf ə loʊˈθɔr əˌsiz, -ˈθoʊr-/. Zoology.

 OTHER WORDS FROM cephalothoraxceph·a·lo·tho·rac·ic [sef-uh-loh-thuh-ras-ik], /ˌsɛf ə loʊ θəˈræs ɪk/, adjective

 The cephalothorax is dark brown, darkest in front, and the legs are a little lighter brown, without markings.

 The cephalothorax has a dark brown band along the edge on each side, which is larger and darker in the males.

-The cephalothorax is dark brown, with traces of darker lines in the middle and at its sides.
+The cephalothorax is dark brown, with the legs lighter and more yellow.

 The abdomen is slightly notched in front and covers the cephalothorax a quarter of its length.